mastercomfig/mastercomfig/docs/customization/modules.md

 ### Killstreak Sheens Speed

-How fast the animation is on the killstreak sheen glow for weapons.
+Controls how fast the animation is on the killstreak sheen glow for weapons.

 Default setting: **`sheens_speed=slow`** (all presets, except Very Low and None).